 Progress will be monitored using Technologies - Design and Technologies specific strands.
-Assessment projects make use of CAD software, 3D printers and laser cutters to create a Night Light, a Pinball Game and an Air-Powered Dragster.
+Assessment projects make use of CAD software, 3D printers and laser cutters to create a Pinball Game and Air-Powered Dragster and a wireless Bluetooth speaker.
 Skills taught cover the use of all needed equipment, including electronics; where knowledge and skills in building circuits and soldering components are also developed.